Alro10/YOLO-darknet-on-Jetson-TX2/README.md

 $ ./darknet detect cfg/yolo.cfg yolo.weights data/<file-name>

-I recommend to take a look...https://pjreddie.com/darknet/yolo/ for more detalis of YOLO!
+I recommend to take a look...https://pjreddie.com/darknet/yolo/ for more details of YOLO!

 I think it is important to install a SSD and setup to work as the root directory.
 Also build a kernel and extra modules, you can do the last recommendation after o before build and run YOLO.
 Jetson only has 32gb.
 See this videos: